ldf-Overwatch/full-cqrs-ddd-clean-test/readme.md

 to use cli `bin/fleet.ts help`

-To make ci i used husky :
+To make ci i used husky : `yarn prepare`

-- esltin for quality code
+- esltin for quality code : `yarn format`
-- prettier for reformat presentation
+- prettier for reformat presentation : `yarn prettier`
-- cucumber for unit test
+- cucumber for unit test: `yarn test`

 for cd, we can use circleci to deploy code on the future server environnement.